wangyi-fudan/wyhash/README.md

 **salted**: We use dynamic secret to avoid intended attack.

-wyhash is the default hasher for a hash table of the great Zig, V and Nim language.
+wyhash is the default hasher for a hash table of the great Zig, V, Nim and GO language.

 **Simple Example:**
 ```